acgetchell/mundus-atrox/src/background/elves.md

 - The *Sky Elves* commune with the [Fey](fey.md) and live in the [Castelas](castelas.md).
 Their great Capital sits aloft over the continent of *Aphrodite*.
 They have foldable bat-wings from wrist to ankle with which they can glide great distances, and are resistant to Acid.

-- The *Wood Elves* live in communities made from the gigantic Sequoias of *Ishtar*.
-They guard their forests jealously, and like their High Elf cousins, posses gliding membranes.
+- The *Wood Elves* live in communities made from the gigantic Sequoias of **Ishtar**.
+They guard their forests jealously, and like their Sky Elf cousins, posses gliding membranes.
 They appear to have lost their resistance to Acid, but are instead resistant to a great many natural toxins.

 - The [Sea Elves] live in [Oceanus](ocean.md) and can breathe underwater.
 Their wings are thicker and allow them to swim effortlessly.
 They are resistant to Cold.